Skip to main content

 When a step run by a FlowAction fails, what happens next is controlled by the action’s on error policy:

 • halt_flow (default): the whole run aborts.
 No further nodes are executed and the FlowRun is finalised with status aborted.
-This is the safest default - a broken step does not cascade into partial writes downstream.

 • continue: the error is cleared and downstream nodes run as if nothing happened.
-Use this sparingly and only for truly optional steps.

 Aborting a flow